hiimpie/pizzacounter/README.md

 The Pizza Counter!

 What it does, is that it tracks your left mouse clicks and everytime you left click, it adds 20.
-The default progress bar goes to 100k but you can change that somewhere, I can't remember, will update when I do!
+The default progress bar goes to 100k but you can change that in `index.html`, found in the templates folder.
+The progress bar is at line 35 and you would replace the value `100000` to the number you wish, like `200000`, etc.

 # Installation n running the thing
 First of course you need python, if you dont got that, then im sorry but the rest is gonna be pointless for you.